atbcb/usab-uswds/_pages/advisory-committee-reports/courthouse/caac-report.md

 *Tom Rowe, AIA*\
 Rowe is a principal with Michael Graves & Associates, a professional architectural design firm located in Princeton, New Jersey and New York City.
 He has worked at Michael Graves & Associates since 1984 and manages one of Mr. Grave's four design studios.
 He has been involved in numerous civic building projects, including a Federal courthouse in Washington, D.C.

-*Robert W. Schwartz, AIA, LEED AP\
+*Robert W. Schwartz, AIA, LEED AP*\
-*Schwartz has been a leader in the planning and design effort for Hellmuth, Obata + Kassabaum, Inc. (HOK) on significant court projects throughout the United States..
+Schwartz has been a leader in the planning and design effort for Hellmuth, Obata + Kassabaum, Inc. (HOK) on significant court projects throughout the United States.
 He was also a major contributor to the National Center for State Courts' The Courthouse: A Planning and Design Guide for Court Facilities.
 He has served on a Federal panel of architects, engineers, contractors and developers to establish methods to reduce the cost of Federal courthouses.*\
-*

 *Marlene Walli Shade, AIA LEED* *AP*\
 Shade is an architect with PSA-Dewberry, Inc., which is involved in courts planning and design on a national, state, and local level.
 The work of her firm has included design of new facilities and retrofit of existing facilities for accessibility, as well as compliance reviews through a contract with the Administrative Office of the U.S. Courts.